mkoehnke/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first to fourth code cells of the IPython notebook.

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+I started by reading in all the `car` and `non-car` images.
+Here is an example of one of each of the `car` and `non-car` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I also experimented with different color spaces and channels.
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` for all color channels:

 ![alt text][image2a]
 ![alt text][image2b]
 ![alt text][image2c]

+In addition, I used Spatially Binned Features.
+For this I resized all images to size of 16x16 px and used the `ravel()` function to create feature vector.
+The following plot shows a visualization of those features for the car image above:

 ![alt text][image2d]

+Another method I explored was looking at color histograms of pixel intensity as features.
+I ended up using 16 histogram bins, which gave the the following result for the RGB color space:

 ![alt text][image2e]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters, ran the whole stack of identifying vehicles with the provided test images and always went back to tweak parameters again.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The code for this step is contained in the code cells 7-9 of the IPython notebook.

+I trained a linear SVM using the provided dataset of car and non-car images.
+For those images, I created labels with the value **1** and **0**.
+In order to determine the accuracy, I split the dataset into 80% training set and 20% validation set.
+This resulted in a Feature vector length of 6108 and a Test Accuracy of SVC = 0.98958333.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code for this step is contained in the code cells 10-12 of the IPython notebook.

+I decided to search only the street (lower) section of the image (y: 400-565) at scales up to 1.5.
+The following image shows a visualization of the search region and windows:

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4a]
 ![alt text][image4b]